ognjenmanojlovic/baby-tools-shop/README.md

 # Baby Tools Shop

 A simple Django-based web application for browsing baby product categories and products.
-This project is part of the DevSecOps course and demonstrates how to run a Django app locally, inside a Docker container, and deploy it to a server.
+This project is part of the DevSecOps course and demonstrates how to run a Django app locally, inside a Docker container and deploy it to a server.

 ## Table of Contents
 - [Description](#description)